The myth of Pandora is as relevant today as ever before.

 When Jupiter’s messenger, Mercury, was spotted one day, carrying a large box, Pandora could not contain her curiosity.
-What was inside was not a question, but an insane desire that could not be sated.
+What was inside triggered an insane desire that could not be sated.
 She wanted to know and she wanted to know now!
 Instant gratification.
+(Sounds familiar?)
 No patience, no reward for effort.
 Just reward for wanting.
 “I deserve to know!”
 (As if deserving was a supreme right.)
 So she opened the box, without a second thought to any consequence.
-After all, we can worry about what happens later, after we get what we want and have a good time.
+After all, we can worry about what happens later after we get what we want and have a good time.

-In agony and despair, she and all the people suffered as if for the very first time.
+In agony and despair, she and all the people of the world suffered for the very first time.

 Pandora’s box is wide open.
 The world is being tormented by the shadow of our excess.
 It always was unsustainable.
 We know now that we have to find better ways.
 We have to tackle the issues we have been avoiding.
 The ones we have tried to keep in the box.
 Not just the environment, or peak oil, or the economy, but population growth, our money systems, education, creating peace, our own integrity…

 At the bottom of the box lies Hope.
 Ever present, ready to be released.
 Hope lives in the world of the non linear, non rational.
 The miraculous.
 She defies explanation.

 Hope asks us to follow our inner whisper, the truth inside that speaks with aeons of wisdom, way beyond our mortal selves.
 Hope is the connection to that very field – the source of all creation.
 Hope knows that it will be touch and go, because that is the nature of man.
 Yet Hope asks of us to make the changes in our inner and outer world because Hope knows everything is possible.

 Kairos time is non linear time that connects the mysterious and unexplainable.
 Kairos time assumes that there are no accidents, for all is connected to the field of all creation.